Miriali/react-form/README.md

+## React Form :open_file_folder:
+Hello everyone! :octocat:

+Here you can find the code of a practice to learn Reactjs, it is the frontend of a very simple and functional form.
+Hope you like it very much and have a happy coding.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).